SecondNewLife

 Consult your health care provider

 Consult with your healthcare expert regularly to make sure that the medicine is working.
 Confirm that you are taking the right prescribed dose.
+Asking for the natural or alternative treatment for prescription drug addiction.

 Don’t use another person’s prescription drugs